microsoft/vscode-js-debug/README.md

   </a>
 </h1>

-This is the JavaScript debugger for Node.js.
-It debugs Node.js, VS Code extensions, Chrome, Edge, WebView2, and more.
-It has been the default JavaScript debugger in VS Code since 1.46.
+This is a [DAP](https://microsoft.github.io/debug-adapter-protocol/)-based JavaScript debugger.
+It debugs Node.js, Chrome, Edge, WebView2, VS Code extensions, and more.
+It has been the default JavaScript debugger in Visual Studio Code since 1.46, and is gradually rolling out in Visual Studio proper.

 ### Nightly Extension